axah710/ta7alelak/README.md

 - The booking feature simplifies the process of finding and booking appointments with healthcare professionals, enhancing accessibility to medical services.

 ### Profile Management
-- Users can update their profile information such as name, contact details, and address.
+- Users can update their profile information such as name.
 - This feature ensures that users can keep their personal information accurate and up-to-date within the app.

 ### Kidney Scan